Battle of Manila (1574): Attack on Manila

-Second attack
+Arrival of the pirate fleet

 On the night of December 2, Limahong's fleet was spotted arriving in Manila.
-The first artillery exchanges happened at daybreak when the fleet anchored down and deployed 1,500 pirates commanded again by Sioco.
+The first artillery exchanges happened at daybreak when the fleet anchored down and deployed 1,500 pirates commanded again by Shogo, who had sworn on his own life to take the city.
 Their launches were sent back to the ships so they would be properly motivated to fight without any possible retreat.

-After setting fire to many coastal houses with incendiary grenades, including the San Agustín Church, Sioco ordered his troops to divide into three contingents, hoping to attract the Spaniards outside, where they could envelop them from three sides.
-However, Lavezaris predicted his strategy and forbade his soldiers to leave the walls, not even when the Chinese fleet moved to find better shooting positions, as the Spanish defensive positions allowed them greater safety to return fire and inflict damage.
-Finally, Sioco's hand was forced under fire, and he gave the order to assault the walls in a two-pronged attack, leaving his third company in the rearguard.
+After setting fire to many coastal houses with incendiary grenades, including the San Agustín Church, Shogo ordered his troops to divide into three contingents, advancing from the seaside, the city's main street and the Pasig river, hoping to attract the Spaniards outside, where they could envelop them from three sides.
+However, Lavezaris predicted his strategy and ordered his soldiers not to leave the walls, not even when the Chinese fleet moved to find better shooting positions, as the Spanish defensive positions would allow them greater safety to return fire and inflict damage.
+The first and second columns converged in front of the city's plaza, still uncontested, but at that point the Spanish opened fire with their artillery and arquebuses.
+Surprised by the heavy fire, Shogo's hand was forced, and he gave the order to assault the walls, hurling more firebombs and leaving his third company in the rearguard.